inofix/ansible-acme-setup/README.md

       * /var/lib/acme
         * home for user signing and copying certs
 * inofix.acme-request
-  * run on hosts using a cert (thus holding the private key)
+  * run on hosts using or signing a cert
+  * on hosts using a cert
+   * create the private key
    * create a certificate-request (csr)
+  * on proxy hosts
+   * install the csr from "offline" hosts
 * inofix.acme-tiny-install
-  * run on hosts signing certs with Let's Encrypt (only needs the csr)
+  * run on hosts signing certs with Let's Encrypt
   * install the acme-tiny.py script
 * inofix.acme-tiny-sign
-  * run on hosts signing certs with Let's Encrypt (only needs the csr)
+  * run on hosts signing certs with Let's Encrypt
+   * only needs the csr: the private key is not even read (or absent for proxy)
   * use acme-tiny.py to ask Let's Encrypt to sign a cert for the csr
 * inofix.acme-tiny-cron
-  * run on hosts signing certs with Let's Encrypt (only needs the csr)
+  * run on hosts signing certs with Let's Encrypt
+   * only needs the csr: the private key is not even read (or absent for proxy)
-  * install a cron job to do the signing part as in inofix.acme-tiny-sign
+  * install a cron job to do the signing part (as in inofix.acme-tiny-sign)
 * inofix.acme-proxy
   * run on hosts using a cert but not doing the signing themselves (e.g. mail/jabber/..)
   * copy the cert from a remote host (that did the signing)
 * inofix.acme-service-..
   * run on all hosts using a cert (i.e. running a certified service...)
   * register a service to be restarted if any cert has changed

 _Host Perspective_